Movie: (1957) Giant scorpions emerge from a Mexican volcano and go on a rampage.

 • There’s about five minutes after segment 2 when they seem to do nothing but golf riffs.
 Not really sure why.
 The scenery in the movie doesn’t really resemble a golf course.

-• We get a couple of uses of the “SEEMED like [fill in the blank] … At first!” bit in this episode.
+• We get a couple of uses of the “SEEMED like [fill in the blank] … At first!” bit.

 • At the end of the closing segment, Josh simply says “Bye!” and walks off the set.
-And the first cast member departure takes place.
-Weinstein gets short-shrift by many, and I don’t feel this is deserved.
+And the first cast member departure takes place (if you don’t count episode 104).
+Weinstein used to get short-shrift by many, but I think, thanks to his excellent work on Cinematic Titanic, that’s changing.
 Looking back, Weinstein was clearly a gifted young man with a sense of humor and style well beyond his years.
 He certainly held his own in many ways with co-stars many years his senior.
-And Weinstein deserves credit for one other achievement–it was Weinstein that spotted struggling comedian Michael J. Nelson and suggested he be hired.
+And Weinstein also deserves credit for another achievement–it was Weinstein that spotted struggling young comedian Michael J. Nelson and suggested he be hired.